Eligibility criteria for participation with Inclusive Employment Australia (IEA) 008-04030020

 5 |

-Coding income from work during DES placement + Read more ...
-Once a DES participant commences employment, income must be advised and coded.
+Coding income from work during IEA placement + Read more ...
+Once an IEA participant commences employment, income must be advised and coded.
 See Recording and correcting employment income details.
-Disability Support Pension (DSP) For DSP recipients in the DES - Employment Support Service program receiving Moderate or High Ongoing Support:
+Disability Support Pension (DSP) For DSP customers in the IEA program receiving Ongoing Support, any income must be coded on the Earned Income Details (EAN) screen as 'SWS/IEA Ongoing Support':

 6 |